tc39/proposal-smart-pipelines/readme.md

 The proposal is a **variant** of the [first pipe-operator proposal][] championed by [Daniel “littledan” Ehrenberg of Igalia][littledan].
 This variant is listed as [**Proposal 4: Smart Mix** on the pipe-proposal wiki][Pipeline Proposal 4].
-The variant resulted from [previous discussions about pipeline placeholders in the previous pipe-operator proposal][previous pipeline-placeholder discussions], which culminated in an [invitation by Ehrenberg to try writing a specification draft][littledan invitation].
+The variant resulted from [previous discussions in the previous pipe-operator proposal][previous pipeline-placeholder discussions], which culminated in an [invitation by Ehrenberg to try writing a specification draft][littledan invitation].
 A **prototype Babel plugin** is also privately brewing.

 You can take part in the discussions on the **[GitHub issue tracker][]**.
 When you file an issue, please note in it that you are talking **specifically** about